f5devcentral/f5-101-lab-kubernetes/docs/labs-setup/labs-setup-access-udf.rst

 Select the relevant blueprint based on your need:

-* If you need a fully available cluste(2 masters in HA) setup, find the 'Cluster - Kubernetes setup lab' blueprint and deploy it.
 * If you need a standalone Mesos/Marathon deployment, find the 'Basic cluster - Kubernetes setup lab' blueprint and deploy it
 * if you need a all-in-one deployment, find the 'all-in-one - Kubernetes setup lab'